section-engineering-education/engineering-education/articles/how-artificial-intelligence-has-transformed-the-sports-industry/index.md

  The human body is the main protagonist of sports, while technology and science (Technoscience) play the support role.
 Sometimes, however, technoscience is blamed for giving undue advantages to those who use them.
 For any game to be fair, all contestants should have an equal chance of winning.
 Outcomes should not be entirely predictable in any fair game.

-This article outlines the importance of artificial intelligence in modern sports and how it has helped in the evolution of sports.
+This article outlines the importance of artificial intelligence in modern sports and how it has helped in sports evolution.
 It explains technology's role in today's sports and what we expect in the future.

 ### [Artificial Intelligence](https://www.section.io/engineering-education/artificial-intelligence-future/) (AI)